 Carefully lift and place next thin layer of cake on top.
 Spread the chocolate mousse evenly on top of the second layer of cake evenly.
 Slice second cake in similar manner as you did the first.
 Gently lift and add the third layer of cake on top of the stack.
 Spread with a ½” of whipped cream.
 Place the final layer of cake on top and now ice the entire cake with the remaining whipped cream, spreading evenly on sides and top so no chocolate cake or fillings are visible.
 Dust top of cake with shaved chocolate and sling a little also on the sides.
 If it falls all over the serving platter, that just makes the presentation prettier in my opinion.
 If you have one, place a whole maraschino cherry with stem and a sprig of mint in the center of the cake for visual impact.

 Chill well (at least 2 hours) covered with a dome or inverted soup pot.
 Cut cake into four quadrants/servings.
 Enjoy!

 NUTRITIONAL INFO: Makes 4 adult servings, each contains:

 If interested in cutting into smaller servings to pull down the numbers, the entire cake has 1764 calories, 115.4g fat, 97.2g carbs, 23.4g fiber, 73.8g net carbs, 66.92 g protein and 2196 mg sodium.
-So cutting into 5 pieces lowers each serving to 14.76g net carbs; cutting it into 6 pieces lowers each serving to 12.3g net carbs.
+Cutting into 5 pieces lowers each serving to 14.76g net carbs; cutting it into 6 pieces lowers each serving to 12.3g net carbs.
 I repeat, however, it will be difficult to cut the slices this small without them falling apart on you.
-That’s one reason I always do the bigger cake version for company. 🙂
+That’s one reason I always do the bigger cake version of this cake for company. 🙂